axellokrantz/os-challenge/README.md

 ## 4. Conclusion

 The comparison between the thread pool and the traditional thread implemention across various delay values reveal nuanced performance differences.
 Under moderate to high delays (400,000 to 800,000 μs), the threadpool outperformed the traditional threads, displaying lower average scores, which indicates better performance in these scenarios.
 This suggested that the advantages of a thread pool outweighed the disadvantages associated with the overhead of managing it.
-At extremely sma
+At small delay values, the thread pool was superior in terms of reliability maintaning 100% reliability from 6 μs to 60,000 μs.
+The reliability of the regular threads fluctuaded, dropping to 72% at 6 μs.